 |Citace:||Zápal, J., O. Schneider (2006).
 “What Are Their Words Worth?
 Political Plans And Economic Pains Of Fiscal Consolidations In New Eu Member States” IES Working Paper 13/2006, IES FSV.
 Charles University.|

 |Abstrakt:||In this paper, we track behaviour of fiscal authorities of the ten new EU member states (NSM) in the period which immediately preceded their EU accession.
 We first present basic stylized facts about public budgets of those countries.
 The paper then analyses reasons which led to periods of fiscal consolidations in NMS.
 Secondly, we also present evidence from Pre-Accession Economic and Convergence programmes of NMSs concerning planed steps of fiscal authorities and try to contrast them with reality.

-Throughout the paper, we identify two groups of countries that significantly differ in fiscal behavior.
-On the one side are the Baltic countries, displaying strong reform efforts and responsible fiscal policy, generally supported by strong economic growth.
-On the other, we identify fiscally irresponsible central European countries and two Mediterranean states displaying lax fiscal policies and little political will to implement costly reforms.
-Somewhere in between stand Slovenia and Slovakia, the first without a strong reform performance yet with a budget deficit in compliance with the EU’s stability and growth pact, and the latter undertaking significant reforms.
+Throughout the paper, we identify two different groups of countries which significantly differ in their fiscal behaviour.
+On the one side is group of Baltic countries displaying strong reform effort and responsible fiscal policy usually supported by strong economic growth.
+On the second extreme, we identify fiscally irresponsible central European countries and two Mediterranean islands displaying lax fiscal policies and little political will to implement costly reforms.
+Somewhere between stand Slovenia and Slovakia, first without strong reform performance yet with budget deficit in compliance with Stability and Growth Pact and later for its recent reform efforts.

-Our key finding concerning the behavior of the group of fiscally irresponsible countries is that their current problems with high budget deficits originates in their lax approach and unwillingness to implement politically costly expenditure cuts, which is apparent in their repeated budget revisions and deferral of deficit reduction.
-This strategy has led those countries to uncomfortable positions vis-à-vis European fiscal rules.
+Our key finding concerning behaviour of fiscally irresponsible group of countries is that their current problems with high budget deficits originate in their lax approach and inability to implement politically costly expenditure cuts which is apparent from their revision of budget plans and endeavour to shift envisioned deficit reduction into the future.
+Yet, this strategy has led those countries to uncomfortable position vis-à-vis European fiscal rules.